Every web page needs a title and having a good and unique one is a crucial part of any online Technical Search Engine Optimisation (SEO) strategy.

-It is a required tag in all HTML documents.
-Leaving the tag out, having more than one, or having them poorly written can have disastrous effects on your SEO.
+If you look at the code of your web page, you’ll see that the title looks like <title>.
+Leaving the title out, having more than one, or having them poorly written can have disastrous effects on your SEO.

-We cover the title tag in every workshop we teach, but here is a taster for you…
+We cover page titles in every workshop we teach, but here is a taster for you…

 What does the title tag do?